un110076/SeasonsGreetings/README.md

-# SeasonsGreetings
-Season's Greetings by Algorithmic Differentiation
+# Season's Greetings by Algorithmic Differentiation

 See SeasonsGreetings.pdf.